Srinanth/AI-Agent/README.md

 # Assignment Agent: AI-Powered Assistant

-A full-stack, automated assignment evaluation system built on modern workflow automation.
-This agent accepts student submissions (PDF, DOCX, PPTX), uses Large Language Models (LLMs) to generate feedback and grades based on configurable rubrics, and emails the results back to students—all without manual intervention.
+A full-stack automation system that **completes assignments on your behalf**.
+Simply upload your work (PDF, DOCX, PPTX), the agent processes it, uses Large Language Models (LLMs) to generate answers, and emails the completed assignment back to you for confirmation—all with minimal manual effort.

 ### 🌐 Live Demo
 [**AssignAgent**](https://assignment-agent.vercel.app/)